 Monitoring for the gopher tortoise, a protected imperiled species, is important because it is a keystone species for sandhill communities of the southeastern coastal plain.
+Tortoise burrows have been known to support hundreds of obligate and non-obligate species (Jackson and Milstrey 1989; Cox et al. 1987).
+Sixty vertebrate and 302 invertebrate species are known to utilize gopher tortoise burrows in Florida to varying degrees (Jackson and Milstrey 1989; Figure 1).
 Gopher tortoise are commonly found in the sandhills (upland areas with well-drained, sandy soils) and are commonly associated with longleaf pine (Pinus palustrus) and xeric oak (Quercus spp.) communities.
 Ideal gopher tortoise foraging habitat are areas of open canopy where plants have ample access to sunlight, promoting the growth of grasses and herbaceous groundcover (Ashton and Ashton 2008).
 These habitat types are found on the Carter Tract and are actively managed through the use of prescribed fire, and mechanical and chemical plant control methods (Enge et al 2006).